-The Mummy’s Shroud is a 1967 British supernatural horror film directed by John Gilling (The Night Caller; The Reptile; The Plague of the Zombies) from a screenplay co-written with Anthony Hinds.
-It was a Seven Arts -Hammer Film production.
+The Mummy’s Shroud is a 1967 British supernatural horror feature film directed by John Gilling (The Night Caller; The Reptile; The Plague of the Zombies) from a screenplay co-written with Anthony Hinds.
+It is a Seven Arts-Hammer Film production.

 This was the final Hammer production to be made at Bray Studios.
-It opened as part of a double-bill on the ABC cinema circuit with Terence Fisher’s Frankenstein Created Woman on 18 June 1967
+It opened as part of a double-bill on the ABC cinema circuit with Frankenstein Created Woman on 18 June 1967.

 Ancient Egypt: Prem (Dickie Owen), a manservant of Kah-To-Bey, spirited away the boy when his father (Bruno Barnabe) was killed in a palace coup and took him into the desert for protection.
 Unfortunately, the boy dies and is buried…

 1920: An expedition led by scientist Sir Basil Walden (André Morell) and businessman Stanley Preston (John Phillips) is intent on finding the tomb.
 They ignore the dire warning issued to them by Hasmid (Roger Delgado), a local Bedouin about the consequences for those that violate the tombs of Ancient Egypt and remove the bodies and the sacred shroud.
 Sir Basil is bitten by a snake just after finding the tomb.
 He recovers but has a relapse after arriving back in Cairo…

 The Mummy’s Shroud will be released on Blu-ray by Scream Factory on January 14th, 2020.
 Special features:

 Audio commentary by film historian Bruce G. Hallenbeck (new)